shubhamcrj1/TICKET_BOOKING_WEBSITE/README.md

     3. Admin can add Trains,add Route,train images,etc to the website.
     4. Users can search trains based on their given route and book tickets specifying personal information and card number.
     5. Users can download ticket after Booking confirmation.
-    6. Users can reach submit grievance in Contact section.
+    6. Users can submit grievance in Contact section.
-    7. Booking list also available on the website.
+    7. Booking list is also available on the website.
 ## To Do
     1. Payment Integration
     2. Class addition i.e AC,Sleeper,etc